DarkSkiesOfficial/behind-the-scenes/README.md

 ## 💌 Closing Thought

-Characters aren’t born in a single draft — they’re stitched together from trial, error, and a lot of strange little sparks.
+Characters aren’t born in a single draft, they’re stitched together from trial, error, and a lot of strange little sparks.
 This repo is a scrapbook of those sparks.